 - It can get cold in the area so we dressed in layers and brought our thicker jackets.

 - We recommend arriving 30 minutes before they open to avoid the long line to enter the park and to make early reservations for Santa’s House and Zipline.
-Limited reservations are available each day and are not guaranteed.
+You can also wait in the standby line for Santa’s House if you are unable to get reservations but zipline reservations are required and available on a first come, first served basis.
+Limited reservations available each day and are not guaranteed.
 For us, the zipline reservations filled up within the first 45 mins of the park opening.

 - Please check their entertainment QR code for show schedules and parade information.
 Shows have limited capacity so please plan your day accordingly.

-- Fridays and Saturdays are their busiest days.
-We went on a Sunday and it wasn’t too crowded.
-A available weekday would be ideal.
+- An employee told us that Fridays and Saturdays are their busiest days of the week.
+We went on a Sunday and it wasn’t too crowded but going on a weekday would be ideal.

 - Internet reception isn’t great but you can use the park’s wifi.

 - The employees there are extremely nice and helpful.

 - The park is not that big but it is filled with lots of attractions.

 - Although the ticket prices were more than we expected, we really enjoyed it.
 Our girls had such a great time with all the activities and shows that were included in the price.

 - We recommend packing lunch, snacks, fun candy toys and lots of water for the day.
 The items they sell at the park are pretty pricey.